10 Stylish Ideas for a Sustainable Eco-Friendly Wedding

 8. Micro Weddings

-One of the consequences of the coronavirus pandemic is that more and more couples are opting to have smaller weddings.
+One of the consequences of the coronavirus pandemic is that more and more couples are opting to have smaller, intimate weddings.
 With guest lists being forced to be cut to 30 or less over the last year, micro weddings have become a trend whether we wanted them to or not.

 The good news about a smaller guest list though is that it is a much more eco friendly option because less people are travelling to your day and there’s less waste.
 Guests from far away or those who don’t make the cut don’t have to miss out though.
 Consider live streaming your ceremony to them – it’s a much more eco way to involve everyone than having hundreds of people driving or flying over from other countries to your wedding venue.